 Consider Activities In Advance

 Try to pack some fun activities to keep everyone occupied, which won’t take up much space in the car.
-A pack of cards is small, but it offers many fun options – especially if you have a camping table.
-Playing cards are great if there’s a rainy day while you’re away.
+A pack of cards is small, but it offers many fun options – especially if you have a camping table. are great if there’s a rainy day while you’re away.
 If you have a table, you can stack them into a pyramid, or teach the kids how to play SNAP!
 Patience or Go Fish! are another camping favourite.
 I used to love playing domino rally with them when I was a kid.
 This is something the kids can be doing while you’re cooking.

 One important thing to note is: You should never blow bubbles around tents, as the liquid may destroy your tent’s water resistant layer.
 A football is brilliant fun too, if there’s a space to play on the campsite.
 If there isn’t, a will be a good alternative.